KeepCoolCH/DropzoneFileSharing/README.md

 ## ⚙️ Configuration

-You can configure the following options:
+You can configure the following options in the **Admin Panel**:

-- `'lang_default' => 'de'`: Default language (e.g. 'de', 'en', 'fr' or 'it')
+- Choose default language (e.g. 'de', 'en', 'fr' or 'it')
+- Set the timezone according to your preference
-- `'valid_xx' => true/false`: Control link expiration options
+- Control link expiration options
-- `'onlyupload' => true/false`: Disable password protection and only allow upload without generating a link with the setting "true" (only admin can download files from the upload folder)
+- Enable/Disable `only_upload` mode without generating a link
-- `'send_email' => true/false`: Enable/Disable email sending (⚠️ make sure to update the `.env` file when enabled).
+- Enable/Disable `send_email` mode (⚠️ make sure to define the `SMTP server`, `SMTP port`, `SMTP username`, and `SMTP password`).
-- `'pwzip' => true/false`: Enable/Disable password protection for the zip file itself.
-If false, only the download is password-protected, not the ZIP file.
+- Enable/Disable `pwzip` mode for password protection of the zip file itself.
+If deactivated, only the download is password-protected, not the ZIP file (⚠️ ZIP password cannot be modified).
-- `'timezone' => 'Europe/Zurich'`: Change timezone to your preference (e.g. `America/New_York`, `Asia/Tokyo`, `UTC`, `Etc/GMT+1`)

-> 💡 Full list of valid timezones: [https://www.php.net/manual/en/timezones.php](https://www.php.net/manual/en/timezones.php)

-> ⚠️ Changes take effect automatically on the next page load.

 ---